Expression

 • Enable functional programming in a Pythonic way, i.e., make sure we are not

-starting in a programming language they already know.
-Perhaps get inspired to
+a programming language they already know.
+Perhaps get inspired to also try out

-programming concepts and abstractions.
-This enables concepts such as Railway
+concepts and abstractions.
+This enables concepts such as Railway oriented

-and predictable error handling.
-Pipelining for workflows, computational
+error handling.
+Pipelining for workflows, computational expressions, etc.

 Expressions evaluate to a value.
 Statements do something.